virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 - `nodeId`, `nodeGroup`, `nodeType` *[optional]* - parameters that determine containers for the action to be executed at.
 By default, the *nodeGroup* value is equal to *sqldb*.
 - `databaseName` - name of a database for a patch to be applied
-- `user` - username in the database, on behalf of which the application will be used
+- `user` - username in the database, on behalf of which the application is used
-- `password` - password in the database, on behalf of which the application will be used
+- `password` - password in the database, on behalf of which the application is used
 - `patch` - *SQL* query or a link to it.
 It is used only for *SQL* databases.
 Here, the <a href="/creating-manifest/placeholders" target="_blank">placeholders</a> support is available.

 !!! note
-    The action is executed only for *mysql5*, *mariadb* and *mariadb10* containers.
+    The action is executed only for *mysql5*, *mariadb*, and *mariadb10* containers.

 ## User-Defined Operations